andersthemagi/magicalmusings.github.io/_posts/mechanics/crafting/2021-06-22-smiths-tools.md

 ## The Forge

 While you are more at home working in a forge, sometimes you can make do with just a campfire.
-If an item is able to be crafted at a campfire, then it will have a small **[C]** next to its name.
+If an item is able to be crafted at a campfire, then it will have a small number (like 1) next to its name.

 ### Traveling Forge